-Nadia Ramli is a Senior Librarian (Outreach) with the National was historically used to refer to the maritime region south of China, and more commonly to Southeast T.K.
+Nadia Ramli is a Senior Librarian (Outreach) with the National Library Singapore.
+She writes about the visual and literary arts, was historically used to refer to the maritime region south of China, and more commonly to Southeast T.K.
 Sabapathy remarked that the Nanyang artists "adopted an experimental approach by using styles and techniques derived from two sources: Chinese pictorial traditions and the School of Paris".
-(The School of Paris refers to artists living and working in Paris in the early 20th century who employed a diversity of styles and techniques such as Fauvism, Cubism and Expressionism.2)
+(The School of Paris refers to artists living and working in Paris in the early 20th century who employed a diversity of styles and techniques such as Fauvism, Cubism and Expressionism.)